 Balmoral Castle

-When the Queen wants to get away from the hassles of Buckingham Palace, she heads to Royal Deeside in Aberdeenshire for a visit to Balmoral Castle, a royal family retreat since the mid 19th century.
+When the late Queen wanted to get away from the hassles of Buckingham Palace, she would head to Royal Deeside in Aberdeenshire for a visit to Balmoral Castle, a royal family retreat since the mid-19th century.

 The castle was originally built in the 14th century as King Robert’s hunting lodge but because of size inadequacies, a new version was built in 1856.
 Balmoral is more of a country home than a castle, built in the Scottish Baronial architectural style.